Everything You Need to Know About the CommonApp [2022-2023]

 Can I Get a Fee Waiver?

-A fee waiver form can be filled out for applicable students on Common App.
+Yes!
+A fee waiver form can be filled out on the Fee Waiver section of your Common App profile.

 Once financial hardship has been established, it will apply to all college application submissions.
 So you don’t have to fill out that form multiple times.